SWAT Team Commander (Retired)

 What does it look like when you're wearing night-vision goggles?
 Has technology made it almost like seeing in daylight, or is it still just low-quality black and green?

-Asked by Bri90 almost 11 years ago
+Asked by Bri90 over 11 years ago

 When I retired, the night vision we were using was much higher definition than the old, grainy green First Generation NV we used to have.
 The picture is more of a black-and-white image now, and very clear.
 There may be even higher definition NV in use by some departments or the military by this time...the rate that technology is advancing is truly amazing.